Ephigenia/franklin/README.md

 analytics data to franklin.
 Please see the `config.php.dist` file for an example.

+## Google Plus Like Count

+This test records the number of +1 for a specific host.
+Note that this one requires SSL extension for PHP.

 ## Sistrix Sichtbarkeitsindex

 Sistrix is a SEO Service Provider from Germany that provides a toolset for